magento/devdocs/src/live-search/attribute-metadata.md

 ee_only: True
 ---

 The `attributeMetadata` query returns a list of product attribute codes that can be used for sorting or filtering in a `productSearch` query.
-The query response can include the attribute name, display label, and a Boolean value indicating whether the attribute has a numeric value.
+The query response can include the attribute name, display label, and a Boolean value that indicates if the attribute has a numeric value.

 ## Syntax